Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: Clustering, Leverage, Influence, and the Jackknife

-Unless $k$ is extremely large, it should generally be fairly inexpensive to compute $\hat\bbeta^{(g)}$ for every cluster using \eqref{eq:delone}.
+Unless $k$ is extremely large, it should generally not be expensive to compute $\hat\bbeta^{(g)}$ for every cluster using \eqref{eq:delone}. \texttt{summclust} simply has to invert $G$ matrices, each of them $k\times k$, and then multiply each of those matrices by a $k$-vector.

 Especially when they vary a lot, the $\hat\bbeta^{(g)}$ can reveal a great deal about the sample.
 In addition, as we shall see in \Cref{sec:jack}, they may be used to calculate jackknife variance matrices.
 When there is a parameter of particular interest, say~$\beta_j$, it may be a good idea to report the $\hat\beta_j^{(g)}$ for $g=1,\ldots,G$ in either a histogram or a table.
+By default, \texttt{summclust} creates several figures with these and other cluster-level statistics.
 If $\hat\beta_j^{(h)}$ differs greatly from $\hat\beta_j$ for some cluster $h$\tn, then cluster $h$ is evidently influential.

 In a few extreme cases, there may be a cluster $h$ for which it is impossible to compute $\hat\beta_j^{(h)}$\tn.
 This will happen, for example, when the regressor corresponding to $\beta_j$ is a treatment dummy and cluster $h$ is the only treated one.
-This is an extreme example of the problem of few treated clusters, and inferences based on either the $t(G-1)$ distribution or the WCR bootstrap are likely to be completely unreliable in this case \citep{MW-TPM,MW-EJ,MW-RI}.
+This is an extreme example of the problem of few treated clusters, and inferences based on either the $t(G-1)$ distribution or the WCR bootstrap are likely to be completely unreliable in this case \citep*{MW-TPM,MW-EJ,MW-RI}.

-Identifying influential clusters by comparing the $\hat\bbeta^{(g)}$ from \eqref{eq:delone} with $\hat\bbeta$ is very similar to identifying influential observations using the classic methods discussed in \citet{BKW_1980} and \citet{CH_1986}; for an interesting recent extension, see \citet*{BGM_2021}.
-If influential clusters have been identified, the investigator will need to decide how to deal with them.
-Perhaps the influential clusters are atypical in ways that should make us mistrust the results, either because the model does not seem to apply to them or because there are measurement errors or observations that have been miscoded.
+Identifying influential clusters by comparing the $\hat\bbeta^{(g)}$ with $\hat\bbeta$ is very similar to identifying influential observations using the classic methods discussed in \citet*{BKW_1980} and \citet*{CH_1986}; for an interesting recent extension, see \citet*{BGM_2021}.
+Unlike the leverage measures, the $\hat\beta^{(g)}_j$ may be either positive or negative, must depend on the $\biy_g$, and necessarily vary across clusters.
+They may sometimes reveal features of the model or dataset that require further investigation.
+Perhaps the model does not seem to apply to some clusters, or perhaps there are measurement errors or observations that have been miscoded.